 - Blood tests to measure inflammation.
 An increased level of C-reactive protein and an increased erythrocyte sedimentation rate (sed rate) can indicate inflammation that's consistent with Dressler syndrome.

 - Electrocardiogram (ECG or EKG).
 This painless, quick test records electrical signals in the heart through wires attached to the skin.
 Certain changes in the electrical signals can indicate pressure on the heart.
 But these changes can exist after heart surgery, so the results of other tests are needed to diagnose Dressler syndrome.

 - Chest X-ray.
 A chest X-ray can help detect fluid around the heart or lungs.
 It can also help rule out other causes for the fluid, such as pneumonia.

 - Echocardiogram.
-Sound waves produce an image of your heart, helping your doctor to see if fluid is collecting around it.
+Sound waves produce an image of the heart, which can show if fluid is collecting around it.

 - Ibuprofen (Advil, Motrin IB, others)

-- Corticosteroids.
-These immune-system suppressants can reduce inflammation related to Dressler's syndrome.
 Corticosteroids can have serious side effects and might interfere with the healing of damaged heart tissue after a heart attack or surgery.
 For those reasons, corticosteroids are generally used only when other treatments don't work.

 - Draining excess fluids.
-If you develop cardiac tamponade, your doctor will likely recommend a procedure (pericardiocentesis) in which a needle or small tube (catheter) is used to remove the excess fluid.
+For cardiac tamponade, treatment might be a procedure (pericardiocentesis) in which a needle or small tube (catheter) is used to remove the excess fluid.
 The procedure is usually done using a local anesthetic.

 - Removing the pericardium.
-If you develop constrictive pericarditis, you might need surgery to remove the pericardium (pericardiectomy).
+For constrictive pericarditis, treatment might involve surgery to remove the pericardium (pericardiectomy).